isc-projects/kea/src/lib/log/README.txt

 ===========
 * Ability to configure system according to configuration database.
 * Writing of suitable appenders and formatters.
-* Ability to override message via a run-time file.
+* Overrididing message at run-time with a localised file.
 * Update the build procedure to create .cc and .h files from the .msg file during the build process.
 (Requires that the message compiler is built first.)